vincentjames501/fish-kill-on-port/README.md

 ## Usage

 ```
 Usage: kill-on-port [OPTION]...
-PORTS...
 Kills one or more processes using the given port(s).

 Options:
   -l, --list    List processes using the specified ports (does not kill)
 	-r, --root		Attempts to kill the process as root
 	-f, --force		Does not ask for confirmation
+  -p, --port    The port to to look at (one or more required)
 	-h, --help		Prints usage
 ```